subotkevic/videl/README.md

 # Vegeta
-Vegeta – frontend framework for Vue2.
+Vegeta is a component framework for Vue2.
 Based on Bulma.